 Developing Competitive Formats

-Developing a competitive framework for ballet that emphasizes its athletic and artistic components is essential.
+It is essential to develop a competitive framework for ballet that emphasizes its athletic and artistic components.
 Establishing a format for ballet competitions that aligns with Olympic standards while maintaining creative integrity is crucial.

 This ensures that ballet remains true to its roots while adapting to the requirements of an Olympic sport.